 What Is an Incentive Strategy?

 An incentive strategy is used to increase desired behaviors.
-Token economies are a type of incentive strategy which allows students to earn tokens, chips, or points immediately when they do specific targeted behaviors.
-These tokens, chips, or points serve as a currency that is exchanged for items or activities that the student has chosen.
+Token economies are a type of evidence-based incentive strategy which allows students to earn tokens, chips or points immediately when they do specific targeted behaviors.
+These tokens, chips or points serve as a currency that is exchanged for items or activities that the student has chosen.
 Incentive strategies, including token economies, have been shown through research (Herron, 2007) to be an effective intervention for many different students.

 Why Is an Incentive Strategy Important?